What are Featured Snippets? SEO Guide for Beginners

 Key Takeaways

-- Featured snippets appear above organic results and capture about 8% of clicks for a query
+- Featured snippets appear above organic results and capture roughly 8.6 percent of clicks for a query, per Ahrefs

-- You do not need to rank number one to win a snippet, positions 2-10 are eligible
+- You do not need to rank number one to win a snippet, around 69 percent of snippets come from pages not ranking first

 - Structure content with clear H2 questions followed by concise, direct answers